-The Implementation Committee met and discussed this matter at the meeting of May 6, 2009.
-A number of comments were received at the meeting and amendments were made to the ordinance to address some of those comments.
-Draft minutes of that meeting are attached.

-The Planning Commission held a public hearing regarding the proposed text amendment on July 15, 2009.
+The Planning Commission's Implementation Committee discussed this matter at the meeting of May 6, 2009.
+A number of comments were received at the meeting and amendments were made to the ordinance to address those comments.
+The Planning Commission held a public hearing on the proposed text amendment on July 15, 2009.
 At that meeting, the Commission approved a motion to send the amendment back to the Implementation Committee for further review.
-Relevant meeting minutes are attached.

-The Implementation Committee met and discussed this matter a second time on August 25, 2009.
+The Implementation Committee discussed this matter a second time on August 25, 2009.
 At that meeting staff presented a revised version of the amendment that did not permit any wind turbines in residential districts.
+(As noted above, the ordinance was revised once more to allow turbines as a special land use on parcels 25 acres or larger with institutional uses in residential districts.)
 The Committee discussed the revisions and recommended staff collect some additional public input before the matter was sent back to the Planning Commission for a public hearing and recommendation to City Council.
-Draft meeting minutes will be provided with the next packet.
-Since that meeting, staff has added the aforementioned provisions regarding turbines as a special land use on parcels 25 acres or larger with institutional uses in residential districts.
+A public input questionnaire was created to seek comments on the draft ordinance, displays and graphics were prepared to illustrate the different types of wind turbines and a booth was set up at Fall for Novi.
+The information was on the City's webpage for several months to further seek input.